Home > Analyses > Utilities > PPL Corporation

 Consolidated Edison, Inc.36B

-PPL Corporation ranks 16th among 23 competitors, with a market cap approximately 16% that of the sector leader, NextEra Energy.
-The company sits below both the average market cap of the top 10 competitors (67.5B) and the median market cap of the sector (34B).
-Its position is closely behind the next competitor above by about 2.4%, indicating a narrow gap with its nearest rival.
+PPL Corporation ranks 16th among 23 competitors in this sector.
+Its market cap is 16.4% that of the leader, NextEra Energy.
+PPL sits below both the average market cap of the top 10 (67.5B) and the median market cap of the sector (34B).
+The company is separated by approximately 5.6% from the next competitor above it, indicating a modest but clear gap in scale.

 Comparisons with competitors